 The Airbnb app does a very good job of prompting new users to explore listings.
 As shown above, the Trips and Inbox menus don’t simply display a blank screen when they’re empty.
 They both offer a call-to-action button that redirects users back to the Explore menu.

 The “Homes” tab is more streamlined than the “For You” tab.
 Each listing occupies the full width of the screen, and it’s a simple vertical scroll all the way to the button.

 As shown above, animation bridges the gap between the listing screen and the search screen, creating the illusion of a single, connected interface.

-The listing pages provide all information users might need.
+The listing pages provide all the information users might need.
 Airbnb wisely includes a “similar homes” carousel at the bottom, leveraging personalized recommendations to help users explore.

 One Way to Improve

 My only issue with the listings page is the map.
 While the map view on the Explore tab displays a precise pin for each home, the full listing page shows a wide circular range, as in the image above.

 It’s true that Airbnb listings only display a postal code and neighborhood rather than a precise street address.
 But the pins on the Explore tab imply that the app is telling us the exact location of the listing, not just an estimate.